Miss USA 2000

-The pageant was held in Branson for the second and final time, at the 4,000 seat Grand Palace Theatre, and was the last pageant held in February.
-Lynnette Cole becomes the fifth former Miss Teen USA state delegate to win or inherit the Miss USA title in six years and the third to win it outright.
+At the end of the event, Kimberly Pressler of New York crowned Lynnette Cole of Tennessee as Miss USA 2000.
+It is the first victory of Tennessee in the pageant's history.
+Cole later competed at Miss Universe and was one of the five finalists.

+Contestants from 51 states and cities competed in this year's pageant.
 Carson Daly hosted the event for the only time, and color commentary was added for the third time by Miss USA 1996 Ali Landry and Julie Moran.
 Entertainment was provided by Christina Aguilera, Lou Bega, Brian McKnight and Mark Wills.